kubeflow/website/content/en/docs/ibm/create-cluster.md

 - `KUBERNETES_VERSION` specifies the Kubernetes version for the cluster.
 Run `ibmcloud ks versions` to see the supported Kubernetes versions.
 If this environment variable is not set, the cluster will be created with the default version set by IBM Cloud Kubernetes Service.
 Refer to the [Minimum system requirements](https://www.kubeflow.org/docs/started/k8s/overview/#minimum-system-requirements) and choose a Kubernetes version compatible with the Kubeflow release to be deployed.
 - `CLUSTER_ZONE` identifies the regions or location where CLUSTER_NAME will be created.
 Run `ibmcloud ks locations` to list supported IBM Cloud Kubernetes Service locations.
 For example, choose `dal13` to create CLUSTER_NAME in the Dallas (US) data center.
 - `WORKER_NODE_PROVIDER` specifies the kind of IBM Cloud infrastructure on which the Kubernetes worker nodes will be created.
 The `classic` type supports worker nodes with GPUs.
 There are other worker nodes providers including `vpc-classic` and `vpc-gen2` where zone names and worker flavors will be different.
-Please use `ibmcloud ks zones --provider ${WORKER_NODE_PROVIDER}` to list zone names if using other providers and set the `CLUSTER_ZONE` accordingly.
+Please use `ibmcloud ks zones --provider ${WORKER_NODE_PROVIDER}` to list zone names for all the providers and set the `CLUSTER_ZONE` w.r.t chosen provider.
 - `CLUSTER_NAME` must be lowercase and unique among any other Kubernetes clusters in the specified `${CLUSTER_ZONE}`.

-**Notice**: If choosing other Kubernetes worker nodes providers than `classic`, refer to the IBM Cloud official document [Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) for detailed steps.
+**Notice**: Refer to the IBM Cloud official document [Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) for detailed steps across other providers and zones.

-### Choosing a worker node flavor
+### Choosing a worker node flavor for either a classic or vpc-gen2 provider.

 The worker nodes flavor name varies from zones and providers.
 Run `ibmcloud ks flavors --zone ${CLUSTER_ZONE} --provider ${WORKER_NODE_PROVIDER}` to list available flavors.

 For example, following are some flavors supported in the `dal13` zone with `classic` worker node provider.

 ```text
 $ ibmcloud ks flavors --zone dal13 --provider classic